JeffreyQ/posthog.com/contents/handbook/people/team.md

 <div class="team-left-bio" markdown="1">

 HI!
-I'm Li from Brooklyn, NYC.
-It wasn't until towards the end of college that I fell in love with coding and saw it as a potential career path.
-After that, I jumped into a programming bootcamp, and here I am today!
+I'm Li from NYC.
+I fell in love with coding towards the end of college, jumped into a programming bootcamp right after, worked at a healthtech company for two years, and here I am today!

-Some things I enjoy: karaoke, Switch/PC/board games, DIY stuff, anime, kpop, crying on hikes because I've spent too much time indoors, and exploring the NYC food scene
+Some things I enjoy: karaoke, Switch/PC/board games, a good movie or series, struggling on hikes because I've spent too much time indoors, and exploring the NYC food scene

 </div>